stephenverderame/cpp_book/src/basics/variables.md

 ### Globals

-Global variables are variables that are defined in the global scope (not within a function or curly braces).
+Global variables are variables that are defined outside any scope (not within a function or curly braces).
 Unless they are immutable, you should avoid globals.
 This is because the order of variable initialization between *compilation units* (different source files) is undefined and they make code harder to reason about.
 This is something we'll talk about more later.

 ```c++
 const auto globalVar = 10;